TLSocketRoom

 message

-AllowSharedBufferSource | string
+AllowSharedBufferSource | string;

 Raw message data from the client (string or binary)